abdul-raouf/DBMS-Project/README.md

 # Hospital DBMS Application
-A small scaled java based Data Base application using MySQL queries
+A small scaled java based Data Base application using MySQL and NetBeans